 - How familiar they are with the tools they will be using

-- How much can be done through online, computer-based training
+- How much can be done through self-paced online training

 It is highly recommended that some time be allocated for classroom workshops to provide an opportunity for supervised practice of the workflow and creating articles that adhere to the content standard.